-We may explore expanding our business to outside the United States.
+We may explore expanding our business to other countries.
 Expansion into international markets requires significant management attention and financial resources.
 In addition, we may face the following risks associated with any expansion outside the United States:

-- · challenges caused by distance, language and cultural differences; - · legal, legislative and regulatory restrictions; - currency exchange rate fluctuations; - · economic instability; - · longer payment cycles in some countries; - · credit risk and higher levels of payment fraud; - · potentially adverse tax consequences; and - · other higher costs associated with doing business internationally.
+- · challenges caused by distance, language and cultural differences; - · legal, legislative and regulatory restrictions; - · currency exchange rate fluctuations; - · economic instability; - · longer payment cycles in some countries; - · credit risk and higher levels of payment fraud; - · potentially adverse tax consequences; and - · higher costs associated with doing business internationally.